-So they threw her down; and some of her blood was sprinkled on the wall, and on the horses.
-Then he trampled her under foot.
-34 When he had come in, he ate and drank.
-Then he said, “See now to this cursed woman, and bury her; for she is a king’s daughter.”
+So they threw her down, and some of her blood was sprinkled on the wall and on the horses, which trampled her.
+34 Then Jehu went in and ate and drank.
+Then he said, “See now to this cursed woman and bury her, for she was the daughter of a king.”

 35 They went to bury her, but they found no more of her than the skull, the feet, and the palms of her hands.
-36 Therefore they came back, and told him.
+36 They came back and told him of this.

 Paul and Silas in Prison

 16 As we were going to prayer, a certain girl having a spirit of divination met us, who brought her masters much gain by fortune telling.
 17 Following Paul and the rest of us, she cried out, “These men are servants of the Most High God, who proclaim to us a way of salvation!”
 18 She was doing this for many days.
 But Paul, becoming greatly annoyed, turned and said to the spirit, “I command you in the name of Jesus Christ to come out of her!”
 It came out that very hour.